DUNE-DAQ/docs/docs/editing_package_documentation.md

 - Many packages will have wiki pages which already (Mar-25-2021) contain user-facing content.
 This content should be moved out of the wiki pages and into `docs/`.
-It's possible to grab the Markdown file corresponding to a GitHub wiki page with the command `curl -O https://raw.githubusercontent.com/wiki/DUNE-DAQ/<name of the  package>/<title of the wiki page with spaces replaced by hyphens>.md`
+It's possible to grab the Markdown file corresponding to a GitHub wiki page with the command `curl -O https://raw.githubusercontent.com/wiki/DUNE-DAQ/<name of the  package>/<title of the wiki page with spaces replaced by hyphens>.md`.
+A concrete example would be `curl -O https://raw.githubusercontent.com/wiki/DUNE-DAQ/minidaqapp/MiniDAQApp-Diagrams.md`.

 - Any `README.md` files in the base of a repo should be moved into a `docs/` subdirectory of the repo